PabloMansanet/panku/README.md

-As an embedded project grows, there is a pattern that keeps repeating itself: a monolithic file, usually named some variant of "InitialiseDevices", which containsall the code necessary to construct and interconnect elements of the system of varying abstraction levels, such as the scheduler, terminal, UART and Flash drivers, etc.
+As an embedded project grows, there is a pattern that keeps repeating itself: a monolithic file, usually named some variant of "InitialiseDevices", which contains all the code necessary to construct and interconnect elements of the system of varying abstraction levels, such as the scheduler, terminal, UART and Flash drivers, etc.